Bri Eichstaedt, REHS/RS, Health Agent

 If you are serving or selling prepared or pre-packaged food or drink at a public event, you must apply for a temporary food permit.
 If you are unsure if a permit is required, please contact the Health Agent for clarification.

-Temporary food applications must be submitted at least 14 days in advance.
-Late applications may not be accepted.
+Temporary food applications must be submitted at least 10 days in advance.
+Application fees are doubled when submitted within 10 days of an event or may not be accepted.
+The fee for a temporary food event is $45 per day.

 Board of Health